 Genetic Implications | Does not involve fertilisation | May or may not involve meiosis |

-Parthenocarpy is the term designating the growth of fruits without fertilisation of their ova, resulting in seedless fruits.
+Parthenocarpy is the development of fruits without fertilisation of their ovules.
+It is the development of fruit without fertilisation, resulting in seedless fruits like bananas and seedless grapes.

 There are two major divisions for parthenocarpy: natural parthenocarpy, where the phenomenon takes place naturally, and induced parthenocarpy, which is artificially provoked by humans or environmental elements.